bjackman/locali-ci/README.md

 TODOS:

  - Shutdown still does not happen cleanly on my kernel repo.
-Probably because:
-   When you cancel a bunch of jobs, a bunch of not-yet-cancelled jobs also suddenly gain their resources and get unblocked and start running.
-So it looks like we just need to respect cancellation more properly.
-In particular cancelled jobs still take owenership of the worktree, check out their revision, and spawn their child process before noticing that they are cancelled.
-   This also seems to mean that if you momentarily create a very large number of to-test commits, all of them get enqueued and we need to check out every single commit before moving ahead.
  - Bug: I don't see any "Started" statuses in my status render.
 Not sure if this is a status tracking bug or if the system is stuck somehow.
  - Bug: Test/fix behaviour when range under test is empty.